TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 ...Note
 ```

-**Summary of analysis steps:**
+**Summary of script functionality:**

-1. **Input data processing**
-   - Adds a loop ID to each row to track conserved loops.
+- Adds a loop ID to each row to track conserved loops
-   - Removes known outlier loops (e.g., a single loop in *E. scolopes* which is likely due to a genome missassembly).
+- Removes known outlier loops (e.g., a single loop in *E. scolopes* which is likely due to a genome misassembly)
-   - Pivots the wide format into long format (one row per species per loop).
+- Pivots the wide format into long format (one row per species per loop)
-   - Assigns genome size values to each species.
+- Assigns genome size values to each species

-2. **Per-loop correlation analysis**
-   - Estimates bp increase per 1 Gb genome size.
+- Estimates bp increase per 1 Gb genome size
-   - Summarises the number and proportion of loops showing a positive correlation with genome size.
+- Summarises the number and proportion of loops showing a positive correlation with genome size
-   - Performs Wilcoxon signed-rank tests on the distribution of slopes (vs. 0).
+- Performs Wilcoxon signed-rank tests on the distribution of slopes (vs. 0)
-   - This tests whether conserved loops tend to scale with genome size across species.
+- This tests whether conserved loops tend to scale with genome size across species

-3. **Scatter plot of individual loops**
 - Generates a clean scatter/line plot showing each loop's size across species.
-Species genome sizes are shown on the x-axis; loop sizes on the y-axis.
+Species genome sizes are shown on the x-axis; loop sizes on the y-axis
-   - Each loop is assigned a unique colour using a distinct HCL-based palette.
+- Each loop is assigned a unique colour using a distinct HCL-based palette
-   - The final figure is saved.
+- The final figure is saved

 ## Check how many loops are in interacting gene pairs